heygrady/blog/apps/blog-app/src/pages/posts/2025-10-29-evolving-neural-networks-in-type-script.md

 TypeScript version that could be easily integrated into web applications and other TypeScript projects.

-The resulting code appears to work well but it's not yet battle-tested.
-I have since moved on to other projects but I wanted to share this work to document it and make it available to others who might find it useful.
+The resulting code works quite well but it's not yet battle-tested.
+I wanted to share this work to document it and make it available to others who might find it useful.

 ## What is NEAT?